YoussefEle/AmazonScrapingApp/ReadMe.md

 ## Features
 - Scrapes product title, price, and image URL from Amazon product pages.
-- Generates an Excel file with the scraped product information.
+- Generates an Excel file with the scraped product information. by another youssef to test

 ## Installation
 To run the application, make sure you have .NET SDK installed on your machine.